Lauren Daigle

 Daigle's third studio album, Look Up Child, was released in September 2018.
 Bolstered by the pop crossover success of the single "You Say", it went on to debut at No. 3 on the Billboard 200 chart, becoming the highest-charting Christian album by a woman in over 20 years, and No. 1 on the Top Christian Albums chart, with 115,000 album-equivalent units sold in the first week.
-The album's lead single, "You Say", peaked at No. 29 on the Billboard Hot 100 chart and has broken the record for the number of weeks at No. 1 on the Billboard Hot Christian Songs chart at 129 weeks for any solo artist.
+The album's lead single, "You Say", peaked at No. 29 on the Billboard Hot 100 chart and had broken the record for the number of weeks at No. 1 on any chart by spending 132 weeks atop the Billboard Hot Christian Songs chart, until Israel Kamakawiwoʻole's "Somewhere Over the Rainbow" spent 371 weeks on the World Digital Songs chart.
 The album and single earned Daigle two Grammy Awards.

-In addition to two Grammy Awards, Daigle has won seven GMA Dove Awards, five Billboard Music Awards, two American Music Awards, and has had four No. 1 singles on both the Billboard Christian Airplay and Hot Christian Songs chart.
+In addition to two Grammy Awards, Daigle has won twelve GMA Dove Awards, six Billboard Music Awards, four American Music Awards, and has had four No. 1 singles on both the Billboard Christian Airplay and Hot Christian Songs charts.

+Daigle has experienced significant success in mainstream pop music, leading the New York Times to remark that as an explicitly Christian artist, she "has crossed over into the pop world with greater success than anyone since Amy Grant in the early ’90s."
+In the 2024 SALT Music and Attraction Survey of 100,000 single Christian music fans, fans of Lauren Daigle were the second most popular singles on the dating app globally, behind fans of Upperroom Music.